Redding Cooperative Preschool

 Philosophy

 Preschool is a time of tremendous change and development in children.
 Children are learning how to make choices and develop relationships with others.
 Redding Cooperative Preschool provides choices in an enriching and supportive atmosphere, while encouraging children to build relationships with others.
-Parent education and involvement ensures a program that supports each individual child’s needs
+Parent education and involvement ensures a program that supports each individual child’s needs.

 Learning Through Play